-Great Lakes and St. Lawrence River cities were founded as trading posts along a vast marine highway that facilitated commerce in an era pre-dating railroads and highways.
-This relationship to the water has enabled the region to thrive and today, the Great Lakes-St. Lawrence region is the industrial and agricultural heartland of both the United States and Canada - with a combined GDP of more than \$6 trillion U.S. dollars.
-This output would represent the third-largest economy in the world - behind the U.S. and China - if it were a country.
+From the earliest days of European settlement, the Great Lakes and St. Lawrence River have been utilized as a means of transportation.
+Great Lakes cities were founded as trading posts along a vast marine highway that facilitated commerce in an era pre-dating railroads and highways.
+This relationship to the water has enabled the region to thrive and today, the Great Lakes-St. Lawrence region is the industrial and agricultural heartland of both the United States and Canada.